skjdfhkskjds/biquadris/biquadris3/design.md

     - penaltyblock.cc:
       - implement ctor as directed

-- add a function to render the block to the board
-  - need this since nextBlock doesn't "exist" yet while the turn is playing out but must be spawned as the current block (on the squares) by the beginning on the opponents turn

 main/command interpreter
 - if player level change is invalid, must catch
 - send effect commands to other player